ebal/k8s_cluster/README.md

-# Creating a kubernetes cluster with kubeadm on Ubuntu 22.04 LTS
+# Creating a kubernetes cluster with kubeadm on Ubuntu 22.04 LTS - weave

 > [Kubernetes](https://kubernetes.io/), also known as **K8s**, is an open-source system for automating deployment, scaling, and management of containerized applications.